adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v2/page/README.md

 ## Edit Dialog Properties
 The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties:

-1. `./jcr:title` - defines the page title, used for the page SEO meta title and on-page titles (unless an overriding `./pageTitle` is defined).
+1. `./jcr:title` - defines the page title, used for the page SEO meta title and on-page title (unless an overriding `./pageTitle` is defined).
 2. `pageName` - defines the page name.
 3. `./cq:tags` - defines the page SEO meta tags.
 4. `./hideInNav` - if `true`, the page will be hidden in a navigation context (breadcrumb, navigation etc.).